Shibudubey7/nextjs-assignment/README.md

     Navigate to http://localhost:3000

  **  Important Note**
-Do not use npm run build or yarn build for production builds because the project relies on localhost API endpoints, which will not function during the build process.
+ Please use this url http://localhost:3000(your localhost port ) in place of .env variable Do not use npm run build or yarn build for production builds because the project relies on localhost API endpoints, which will not function during the build process.
 The application is designed for local development only.